Adaptive Bayesian density estimation in sup-norm: Discussion

-The rates of \cref{thm:3} are slightly suboptimal in the region $0 < \beta \leq 1/2$.
-The problem is indeed not inherent to the spike-and-slab prior, and as such not surprising as it is known density estimation on the interval behave very differently when $0 < \beta \leq 1/2$ or $\beta > 1/2$, see for instance the recent paper \citet{ray2018asymptotic}.
-The troubles come when controlling the remainder term of the log-likelihood asymptotic expansion in \cref{lem:3}.
-When $\beta > 1/2$, this is possible by taking $\indivrate{j} = \sqrt{\log(n)/n}\wedge C_02^{-j(\beta+1/2)} $, while such threshold causes the remainder term to grow too fast as $n\rightarrow \infty$ when $\beta \leq 1/2$, thereby forcing us to choose the bigger threshold $\indivrate{j} = 2^{-j/2}\minimaxrate \wedge 2^{-j(\beta+1/2)}$.
-Despite this threshold is bigger for small $j$, this still leads to near optimal rates at the end of the day.
-This exhibits a major difference on the strength of the result we prove here, in the case $\beta > 1/2$ the bound on individual wavelet coefficients is much tighter.
+The rates of \cref{thm:3} are slightly suboptimal in the region $0 < \smooth \leq 1/2$.
+The problem is indeed not inherent to the spike-and-slab prior, and as such not surprising as it is known density estimation on the interval behave very differently when $0 < \smooth \leq 1/2$ or $\smooth > 1/2$, see for instance \citet{brown1998asymptotic}.
+Our troubles come from the impossibility of taking $\rho_m = \sqrt{\log(n)/n}$ when $\smooth \leq 1/2$ and we have instead to take a much larger threshold $\rho_m = 2^{-J_m/2} \minimaxrate$.
+The reasons for this impossibility are to be found in controlling some covariance terms when decomposing the likelihood, see \cref{sec:contr-vari-covar}.
+In fact, this exhibits a major difference on the strength of the result we prove here: in the case $\smooth > 1/2$ the control of the posterior is much tighter.
+In particular, we prove that every wavelet coefficients of $\L_{\bm\cbasis}$ at level $j \leq j_n$ is within $\sqrt{\log(n)/n}$ distance of the coefficients of $\L$ if $\smooth > 1/2$, while we are only able to get a distance of $2^{-j/2}\minimaxrate$ otherwise (which is much larger when $j$ is small).